Autism Speaks: Awareness, media and events

 In November 2013, Autism Speaks published an op-ed by co-founder Suzanne Wright.
 Autistic people and their families criticized the piece for using inaccurate statistics and giving an unrepresentative and exaggerated depiction of the lives of autistic people and their families.
-John Elder Robison, a self-advocate who serves on the science and treatment advisory boards of the organization, also resigned following the op-ed.
+John Elder Robison, a self-advocate who served on the science and treatment advisory boards of the organization, also resigned following the op-ed.

-Views
+Controversies

 View of autism as a disease

-Autism Speaks' past advocacy has been based on the mainstream medical view of autism as a disease: "This disease has taken our children away.
+Autism Speaks's past advocacy has been based on the view of autism as a disease: "This disease has taken our children away.
 It's time to get them back."
-This is a view that "many but not all autism scientists would endorse."
-In contrast, autistic activists have promoted the idea of neurodiversity and the social model of disability, asserting that autistic people are "different but not diseased," and they challenge "how we conceptualize such medical conditions."
+According to Nature in 2008, this is a view that "many but not all autism scientists would endorse".
+In contrast, autistic activists have promoted the idea of neurodiversity and the social model of disability, asserting that autistic people are "different but not diseased", and they challenge "how we conceptualize such medical conditions".

-In January 2008, an autistic blogger, upset with the portrayal of autism at Autism Speaks' website, "Getting the Word Out", created a critical parody website titled "Getting the Truth Out".
-It was later taken down in response to legal demands from Autism Speaks to stop using its name and logo without permission.
-Autism Speaks said the spoof could confuse people looking for information about autism.
-New parody sites were later launched by Gwen Nelson, founder of the autism rights group Aspies for Freedom.

 In September 2009, Autism Speaks screened the short video I Am Autism at its annual World Focus on Autism event.
 The video created by Alfonso Cuarón and by Autism Speaks board member Billy Mann was criticized by autism advocates and researchers for its negative portrayal of autism.
 In response, the organization removed a link to the film from its website.

 In response to an editorial by Steve Silberman in the Los Angeles Times criticizing Autism Speaks, then-president Liz Feld stated that one-third of autistic people also have a seizure disorder, half have serious digestive complications, 50 percent wander, and more than 30 percent are nonverbal.
 Feld also discussed Autism Speaks' legal achievements in providing families of those who are autistic more financial assistance and funding, and the various services and awareness initiatives the organization provided.